-The reanalysed fCO2 were then inserted into the tab-delimited in situ dataset producing a single dataset.
-The tab-delimited file was then converted into a netCDF format file using the text2ncdf.py tool.
+The reanalysed fCO_2 data were then inserted into the tabdelimited in situ dataset producing a single dataset.
+The tabdelimited file was then converted into a netCDF file using the text2ncdf.py tool.
 This tool groups all data according to a user-specified spatial sampling grid, calculating the mean value and standard deviation for each cell within the grid as well as the number of data that were used to calculate these statistics.
-The spatial resolution was defined as $1^{\circ} \times 1^{\circ}$ grid and FluxEngine was then configured to use each of the variables in the resulting netCDF file as input, with a pre-processing function applied to convert Reynolds OISST from Celsius to Kelvin (as all SST data within the main flux calculation use Kelvin).
-In order to produce a single netCDF output file for the entire 35 day period the temporal resolution for the flux calculation was set to 35 days.
+The spatial resolution was defined as $1^{\circ} \times 1^{\circ}$ grid and FluxEngine was then configured to use each of the variables in the resulting netCDF file as input, with a preprocessing function applied to convert Reynolds OISST from degrees Celsius to kelvin (as all SST data within the main flux calculation use kelvin).
+In order to produce a single netCDF output file for the entire 35 d period, the temporal resolution for the flux calculation was set to 35 d.
 This allows the cruise tracks from all four cruises (1-4) to be easily visualised at the same time.

-The sea-to-air CO_2 fluxes were then calculated using the rapid model (see Eq.
+The sea-to-air CO2 fluxes were then calculated using the rapid model (see Eq.
 (1) and Woolf et al., 2016) and was run using a quadratic wind speed based gas transfer velocity parameterisation (Ho et al., 2007).
-To identify the impact of the fCO_2 reanalysis stage, the sea-to-air CO_2 flux calculation was repeated using the original in situ SST and fCO_2 .
+To identify the impact of the $f \text{CO}2$ reanalysis stage, the sea-to-air CO_2 flux calculation was repeated using the original in situ SST and $f \text{CO}2$.

 Figure 3a shows the resultant calculated CO2 flux along each of the cruises (1-4).
-The southern subtropical part of the cruise track 1 represents an area of the ocean that is a sink of CO2 (negative sea-toair flux).
-The northern sub-tropical section of cruise 1 shows an overall positive CO2 flux into the atmosphere, while south of 15°N the net fluxes are smaller and in variable direction.
-Interestingly, there are also examples (e.g. along the equatorial part of cruise track 1 and the western part of cruise track 2) where the direction of the flux has changed as a result of re-analysing the fCO2 data.
+The southern subtropical part of the cruise track 1 represents an area of the ocean that is a sink of CO2 (negative sea-to-air flux).
+The northern subtropical section of cruise 1 shows an overall positive CO2 flux into the atmosphere, while south of 15° N the net fluxes are smaller and in variable directions.
+Interestingly, there are also examples (e.g. along the equatorial part of cruise track 1 and the western part of cruise track 2) where the direction of the flux has changed as a result of reanalysing the fCO_2 data.
 The highest magnitude fluxes were seen around the European continental shelf in cruise track 3, with a strong ocean sink west of Ireland and an intermittent source of CO2 in the North Sea.
-Figure 3b shows the difference in calculated net flux between use of the original fCO2 data and the reanalysed fCO2.
-Whilst very little difference is seen over large lengths of cruise tracks 1, 2 and 4, there are substantial differences in net flux of up to 0.1 C m-2 day-1 in some regions, for example within the frontal regions at the edge of the European shelf seas (cruise track 3) or in the southern section of cruise track 1.
-These are regions where temporally and spatially dynamic temperature gradients can exist that are likely under sampled (aliased) by both the in situ measurements and the satellite observations used to reanalyse the fCO2 data.
-In this case, reanalysis using an estimated or modelled skin temperature (based on the in situ SST at depth) may be more appropriate (see the discussion in Sect 2.4).
+Figure 3b shows the difference in calculated net flux between use of the original fCO_2 data and the reanalysed fCO2.
+Whilst very little difference is seen over large lengths of cruise tracks 1, 2, and 4, there are substantial differences in net flux of up to $0.1 \,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}$ in some regions; for example, within the frontal regions at the edge of the European shelf seas (cruise track 3) or in the southern section of cruise track 1.
+These are regions where temporally and spatially dynamic temperature gradients can exist that are likely under-sampled (aliased) by both the in situ measurements and the satellite observations used to reanalyse the fCO_2 data.
+In this case,

-Figure 3: Example sea-to-air CO2 fluxes calculated using in situ data and the gas transfer velocity detailed in Ho et al. (2006) (a) fluxes calculated for four sampling cruises in the North Atlantic during October and November 2013 (Kitidis and Brown, 2017; Schuster, 2016; Steinhoff et al., 2016; Wanninkhof et al., 2016) labelled 1-4, respectively. (b) The difference in the calculated flux resulting from using the reanalysed fCO2 compared to the original in situ fCO2 data (reanalysed minus original).
+Figure 3.
+Example sea-to-air CO_2 fluxes calculated using in situ data and the gas transfer velocity detailed in Ho et al. (2006) (a) fluxes calculated for four sampling cruises in the North Atlantic during October and November 2013 (Kitidis and Brown, 2017; Schuster, 2016; Steinhoff et al., 2016; Wanninkhof and Pierrot, 2016; labelled 1-4, respectively). (b) The difference in the calculated flux resulting from using the reanalysed fCO_2 compared to the original in situ fCO_2 data (reanalysed minus original).